 Visit local Model Homes or Tour of Homes

 Do make it current.
 Just because something was once in-style, doesn’t mean it still is.
 Fashion changes, people have diamonds in jewelry reset to new modern settings.
 Interior design is ever-changing and evolving.
 Colors and finishes go in and out of style.
-Some bricks are timeless and beautiful, for other ones, may have once been a very trendy brick pattern or color, is now dated and visually offensive to most people.
+Some bricks are timeless and beautiful, but other ones that may have once been a very trendy brick pattern or color are now dated and visually offensive to most people.
 But look at it as your diamond in a new setting.
 A coat of paint, or a stone veneer may bring an ugly brick or stone fireplace or wall back to life.

 Now, with all this being said, there are almost always exceptions to the rules.
 For example, if you are doing a row house in San Francisco, or a Beach House in the Florida Keys, you’d probably be okay with not sticking with the “Stay Neutral” rule of thumb.
 So if a house allows you to get a little funky and colorful, by all means go for it!